Pagoda: Wood

 uncountable towers and pagodas stand in the misty rain.

-The oldest standing fully wooden pagoda in China today is the Pagoda of Fugong Temple in Ying County, Shanxi, built in the 11th century during the Song/Liao dynasty (see Song architecture).
+The oldest standing fully wooden pagoda in China today is the Pagoda of Fogong Temple in Ying County, Shanxi, built in the 11th century during the Song/Liao dynasty (see Song architecture).

 Transition to brick and stone

 The brick-constructed Giant Wild Goose Pagoda, built by 652 and rebuilt in 704, during the Tang dynasty.

 During the Northern Wei and Sui dynasties (386–618) experiments began with the construction of brick and stone pagodas.
 Even at the end of the Sui, however, wood was still the most common material.
 For example, Emperor Wen of the Sui dynasty (reigned 581–604) once issued a decree for all counties and prefectures to build pagodas to a set of standard designs, however since they were all built of wood none have survived.
 Only the Songyue Pagoda has survived, a circular-based pagoda built out of brick in 523 AD.